+A "Supplier" is a service provider, contractor, vendor, or other entity entering into a Purchase Contract or providing goods and/or services under a Purchase Order with UC.
 It is the policy of the University to keep an employee’s private interests separate from University interests and to safeguard the University and its employees from charges of favoritism.
-An employee is prohibited from participating in a decision-making process to award a Supplier if there is a financial conflict of interest.
+An employee is prohibited from participating in a decision-making process to award a Supplier offering goods and services to the university if there is a financial conflict of interest.

-Each individual or Supplier offering to provide goods or services to the University must complete a Conflict of Interest Declaration Form if that individual or Supplier meets any of the below criteria:
+A Supplier offering to provide or sell goods or services to the University must complete a Conflict of Interest Declaration Form (found below) if that Supplier meets any of the below criteria:

-E. Are or owned by a near relative of a current UC employee of any location when that near relative owns or controls 10%
+E. is a near relative of a current UC employee, when that near relative owns or controls ten percent (10%) or greater

-or greater interest in a business that will provide goods or services to the University
+interest in a business that will provide goods or services to the University.

-F. Any UC employee will be paid by the proposed supplier for the proposed transaction.
+F. Any UC employee will be paid by the proposed Supplier/company for the proposed transaction